willettk/ancientlives/README.md

 	lines terminated by '\n';
 	exit;

-    # Query run on Sequel Pro in my MacBook took ~1 minute to run, but crippled my laptop for roughly 20 minutes when asked to export it).
+    # Query run on Sequel Pro in my MacBook took ~1 minute to run, but crippled my laptop for roughly 20 minutes when asked to export it.

     use ancientlives;
 	select user_id, fragment_id, x, y, (`character`) from markers where x is not null and y is not null and `character` is not null and `character`<>"" and x<>"" and y<>"" and x>0 and y>0